TIME TO GET YOUR ENTRIES IN...

 Our annual search for the UK's best professional game chef

 As one of the UK's main game suppliers, Braehead Foods have been

-running the competition for five years now and it is once again
+running the competition for six years now.

 The competition will involve a five-month search to find the

 best upcoming, professional game chef in the UK.
 Contestants will

 be challenged to cook up fresh, innovative dishes using some of the

 finest game produce the UK has to offer.

 Game Chef of the Year winner